shlomi-noach/awesome-mysql/README.md

 - [Kingbus](https://github.com/flike/kingbus) - A distributed MySQL binlog storage system built on Raft
 - [mysql-ripple](https://github.com/google/mysql-ripple) - Ripple, a server that can serve as a middleman in MySQL replication
+- [TiDB-DM](https://github.com/pingcap/dm) - A High-Availability data migration platform which supports migrating data from MySQL/MariaDB to TiDB and merging shard tables

 ## ChatOps